mike-ward/mde-site/_posts/2016-08-25-markdown-edit-release-1-30.md

 technical issue that doesn't make the program work better but it does make it easier to maintain and enhance.

-The “Per Monitor API” enhancement is only available if you upgrade you .NET framework to 4.6.
+The “Per Monitor DPI” enhancement is only available if you upgrade you .NET framework to 4.6.
 Get it at <http://smallestdotnet.com>.

 The default style sheet was too much like GitHub.
 While this works for